champa720/material.io/_chapters/reading/poetry/tone.md

     * What subject is the author discussing?
     * What is my overall reaction after reading the passage?
     * How does the author feel about the subject?
-    * What language or descripti ve details reveal the author's att itude?
+    * What language or descriptive details reveal the author's attitude?

     **Discussion:**